mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 It's good to monitor queue wait time and execution time as two separate metrics.

 What to do when queue wait time > 0?
+- just add more threads
+    - absolutely simplest, really
+    - does every app truly need to be ultra‑fast and hyper‑optimized
+    - probably not
+    - it's like a soft version of `add more instances` :D
 - Thread Pool Isolation -> aka Bulkhead
   - It protects from the "noisy neighbour"
   - request A -> Thread Pool A